fkie/fkie-multi-agent-suite/README.md

 # FKIE Multi Agent Suite for ROS

-Based on the [FKIE Multimaster](https://github.com/fkie/multimaster_fkie), this suite provides a collection of packages for ROS 1 and 2 for discovering, synchronization (ROS1), monitoring and management of nodes on different host using graphical user interface.
+Based on the [FKIE Multimaster](https://github.com/fkie/multimaster_fkie), this suite provides a collection of packages for ROS 1 and 2 for discovering, synchronizing (ROS 1), monitoring, and managing nodes on different hosts using a graphical user interface.

 > The suite replaces the FKIE Multimaster!